-- (3) The Commission must provide a certified shorthand reporter an opportunity for a hearing under the procedures set out in Rule 5.10 prior to taking action concerning nonrenewal of certification for default on a student loan. - (c) To qualify for renewal of certification or registration, a certified court reporter, court reporting firm, or affiliate office must pay all required fees, submit all required forms, and comply with renewal procedures.
-In addition, certified court reporters must comply with the Commission's continuing education requirements in Rules 4.1-4.3 and 6.6.
-An application for renewal must state: - (1) if the applicant is a court reporter, whether the applicant has been finally convicted of a criminal offense other than a minor traffic offense since the reporter's last certification; - (2) if the applicant is a court reporting firm or affiliate office, whether an officer, director, or managerial employee has been finally convicted of a criminal offense other than a minor traffic offense since the firm's or affiliate office's last registration; and - (3) if the applicant is a court reporter, whether the applicant has ever been the subject of a disciplinary action by a licensing authority in another jurisdiction requiring certification, registration, or licensure to provide court reporting services, and whether the applicant is the subject of a pending disciplinary action before the Commission, including actions in which the Commission imposed a sanction that has not been completed. - (d) Renewal before and after expiration. - (1) A person who is otherwise eligible to renew a certification or registration may renew an unexpired certification or registration by paying the required renewal fee and submitting the required forms to the Commission before the expiration of the certification or registration. - (2) A person whose certification or registration has expired may not engage in activities that require a certification or registration until the certification or registration has been renewed. - (3) A person whose certification or registration has been expired for less than one year may renew the certification or registration by paying to the Commission the appropriate renewal fee.
+- (a) Notwithstanding Rule (b), not later than the 30th day before the date a court reporter's or court reporting firm's certification or registration is scheduled to expire, the Commission will notify the reporter or firm of the impending expiration at the reporter's or firm's last known address according to the Commission's records.
+Failure to receive the notice does not exempt a court reporter or a court reporting firm from any requirements of these rules. - (b) To qualify for renewal of certification or registration, a certified court reporter, court reporting firm, or affiliate office must pay all required fees, submit all required forms, and comply with renewal procedures.
+In addition, certified court reporters and at least one person who has management authority over each certified shorthand reporting firm must comply with the Commission's continuing education requirements in Rules 4.1-4.3 and 6.6.
+An application for renewal must state: - (1) if the applicant is a court reporter, whether the applicant has been finally convicted of a criminal offense other than a minor traffic offense since the reporter's last certification; - (2) if the applicant is a court reporting firm or affiliate office, whether an officer, director, or managerial employee has been finally convicted of a criminal offense other than a minor traffic offense since the firm's or affiliate office's last registration; and - (3) if the applicant is a court reporter, whether the applicant has ever been the subject of a disciplinary action by a licensing authority in another jurisdiction requiring certification, registration, or licensure to provide court reporting services, and whether the applicant is the subject of a pending disciplinary action before the Commission, including actions in which the Commission imposed a sanction that has not been completed.